 SpiderBasic is new web client-side programming language based on established BASIC rules.
 Its

-main purpose is to allow development of very complex, windowed based web applications.
+allows development of very complex, windowed based web applications, including mobile app for

 It provides a large commandset to handle complex and reactive GUI, 2D games, and many more in